 Come out and help us count the Coho Salmon smolts as they migrate out of Shelly Creek to the Englishman River.

 Every spring, for six weeks, we set up a smolt trap in Shelly Creek to count the number of Coho smolts and fry that overwintered in the creek to escape the turbulent flows of the Englishman River.
 We usually count several thousand in a season but one year was exceptionally good when we counted over 8000 smolts.
-Last year we counted over 7000!
 Rainbow and Cutthroat Trout also venture into the trap, along with the occassional frog, salamander and duckling.
-An otter visited us last year to steal our smolts.so you never know who's going to show up.
+An otter visited us in 2018 to steal our smolts.so you never know who's going to show up.